wailimku/scChIC-seq/README.md

 Information
 --------------------------------------

 This repository includes a number of sections describing the analyses in the paper.
+Note that the Figure number may not be the same as the paper.

 Any comments and questions are welcome.
 Contact Email address: comamabb@gmail.com